codeswithadarsh/FlightStatus/readme.md

 ## Features

-1. **Real-time Updates:** Always know the current status of your flight.
-2. **Push Notifications:** Get notified about flight status changes via SMS notifications using Firebase Cloud Messaging.
+1. **📊Real-time Updates:** I created a feature to display the current status of flights.
+This includes updates on delays, cancellations, and gate changes.
+The data is fetched from the backend and displayed to users in real-time.

+2. **📲 Push Notifications:** Passengers receive notifications about any changes in flight status.
+These notifications can be sent via app notifications.
+I used Firebase Cloud Messaging (FCM) to handle the notifications, ensuring that passengers stay informed without constantly checking the app.Messaging.

+3. **📈 Data Integration:** Used Postman to create dummy data and fetch it from MongoDB for accurate flight information.

-## Technologies Used
+## 🌐 Technologies Used

 ### Frontend